Wheelchair Accessible Bus Routes

 Service 21, after the intake of 10 new WABs, had a fleet size of 23 buses.
 This ensured that PIWs could board a WAB every one or two buses of waiting.
 All PIWs were also entitled to free travel until the end of July that year.

 Following up on strong PIW demand, on 30 October 2006, SBS Transit Service 147 became the second WAB to be launched, with 19 new WABs in the fleet of 37 buses, once again ensuring that PIWs could board a WAB every one or two buses of waiting.
-Two months later, on 3 December 2006, Service 12, 196 and 198 were now wheelchair-accessible services.
+Two months later, on 3 December 2006, Services 12, 196 and 198 were made wheelchair-accessible services.
 With more WABs being introduced into SBS Transit’s fleet, such as the Volvo B9TL Wright and Mercedes-Benz Citaro, more WAB services were progressively introduced.

 SMRT Buses WAB OC500LE